DarkLord1001/Android/README.md

 Q17.
 Create registration form given below.
 Also perform appropriate validation and display the message using dialog fragment.<br>
 <img width="212" alt="17" src="https://user-images.githubusercontent.com/120911023/236118212-4658cfcc-23d1-44f2-932f-d970fbd86deb.png"> <br>
 Q18.
 Create application to demonstrate alarm. <br>
+Q19.
+Construct an app that toggles a light bulb on and off when the user clicks on toggle button. <br>
+Q20.
+Construct an app to display the image on date wise. <br>
+Q21.
+Create a custom launcher icon <br>
+Q22.
+Construct image switcher using setFactory(). <br>
+Q23.
+Construct a bank app to display different menu like windrow, deposite etc. <br>
+Q24.
+Construct App which shows Slides of multiple images after click on Slide menu <br>